HL7/US-Core/input/pagecontent/screening-and-assessments.md

 ##### USCDI Health Assessments Data Element ValueSets

-The table below lists the USCDI Health Assessments Data Elements and the associated value sets for each USCDI Data Element.
-This table and guidance intend to promote interoperability by introducing domain-specific value sets as "starter sets" that implementers **SHOULD** use.
-Implementers **SHOULD** treat them as having an [extensible] binding to the corresponding US Core Profile.
-For example, the *Functional Status Clinician Interpretation ValueSet* is **extensibly** bound to the US Core Simple Observation Profile for clinical judgment observations when communicating Functional Status Observations.
+The table below lists the USCDI Health Assessments Data Elements and the associated value sets in the [Value Set Authority Center (VSAC)] for each USCDI Data Element.
+This table and guidance intend to promote interoperability by introducing domain-specific value sets as "starter sets" that implementers **SHOULD** treat as having an [extensible] binding to the corresponding US Core Profile.
+For example, the *Cognitive Function Clinician Interpretation* is **extensibly** bound to the US Core Simple Observation Profile for clinical judgment observations when communicating Cognitive Function Observations.
 However, the value sets in this table are not formally bound to a US Core Profile in the StructureDefinitions, and "automatic" validation (confirmation) that a code is a member of a value set will not occur using the standard validation tools.

 {% include assessment-valueset-table-generator.html %}

 This information is also available as a [csv](tables/assessments-valuesets.csv) or [excel](tables/assessments-valuesets.xlsx) file:

-##### Gravity SDOH ValueSets
+##### Additional SDOH value sets

-The Gravity project created several value sets for the USCDI Health Assessments Data Element, SDOH, and they are listed below.
-Implementers **SHOULD** use to them to extend the panel item codes when gaps in the *US Core SDOH Panel Item Codes* concepts are encountered.
+The Gravity project created and maintains the *Social Determinants of Health Screening Assessments And Questions* value set for the SDOH USCDI Health Assessments Data Element listed above.
+In addition to these concepts, implementers should consider using several SDOH value sets maintained and updated in VSAC by [Multiple Chronic Condition (MCC) Care Plan Implementation Guide] and the HL7 Patent Care work group with support from the National Institute of Health.

-{% include gravity-valueset-list-generator.html %}
+{% include mcc-valueset-list-generator.html %}

 ##### Physical Activity ValueSet